confluentinc/cp-demo/docs/index.rst

 Overview
 ========

-The use case is a stream processing on live edits to real Wikipedia pages.
+The use case is a streaming ETL deployment for real-time edits to real Wikipedia pages.
 Wikimedia Foundation has IRC channels that publish edits happening to real wiki pages (e.g. ``#en.wikipedia``, ``#en.wiktionary``) in real time.
 Using `Kafka